telerik/blazor-docs/knowledge-base/grid-select-on-incell-edit.md

 }
 ````

-### How to Select the row that is being edited in InCell edit mode using Cell Tempalte and the onclick event
+### How to Select the row that is being edited in InCell edit mode using Cell Template and the onclick event

 ````CSHTML